fivetran/dbt_amazon_selling_partner/README.md

 ```

 #### Quickstart
-For users running the package through Fivetran's [Quickstart](https://fivetran.com/docs/transformations/quickstart) Data Models, these variables are dynamically assigned based on the presence of core tables in each module:
+For users running the package through Fivetran [Quickstart](https://fivetran.com/docs/transformations/quickstart), these variables are dynamically assigned based on the presence of core tables in each module:
 - `amazon_selling_partner__using_orders_module` is disabled if the `orders` or `order_item` source tables are missing.
 - `amazon_selling_partner__using_catalog_module` is disabled if the `item_summary` source table is missing.
 - `amazon_selling_partner__using_fba_module` is disabled if the `fba_inventory_summary` source table is missing.

-If a non-core table is missing, the package will create an empty staging model with all the proper columns and data types so as to not disrupt downstream transformations.
+> If a non-core table is missing, the package will create an empty staging model with all the proper columns and data types so as to not disrupt downstream transformations.

 ### (Optional) Step 5: Additional configurations